keithbranton/angular-maven-plugin/README.md

 angular-maven-plugin
 ====================

-An eclipse compatible maven plugin that mimics grunt-html2js in combining html templates into a single javascript file for use with Angular.js
+An eclipse compatible maven plugin that mimics grunt-html2js in combining html templates into a single javascript file for use with Angular.js.
+It does NOT use grunt or node.

 This plugin currently only exposes one goal - html2js.